Nearly one-quarter of Ohioans smoke. Here’s how to kick the habit for good

 Does this mean you should give up before you start?
 Of course not!

 Many people are successful, and we’re here to assist you as you quit smoking.
-Doug Clark, RRT, CTTS, a smoking cessation expert at OhioHealth, shares some of his best insights for quitting.
+Sonia V. Alcott, an Oncology Nurse Navigator at OhioHealth, shares some of her best insights for quitting.
 You will find these facts surprising and helpful as you take this big step toward a healthier life.

 1. You Need More Than One Tactic